 In both cases, we will normally take a power of attorney (POA) from you to conduct this work on your behalf.
 Whilst you will need to see and approve all documentation, to save you time and the hassle of Turkish bureaucracy, leaving Pera Property with a POA will ensure you can get on with your life, without having to visit Turkey.

-Step three – any outstanding checks
+Step three – expertise report and legal checks

 If you are buying second hand, Pera Property will take of additional legal works, like applying for military clearance.